JoshCobra/Front-End-Developer/Stage-2/What-is-HTML.md

 </html>
 ```
 In this example, HTML defines the structure of the webpage, including a heading (`<h1>`), a paragraph (`<p>`), and a hyperlink (`<a>`).

+# Great TIP

+To efficiently look up documentation for HTML and many other programming languages, you can use [devdocs.io](https://devdocs.io/).
+It's a powerful and user-friendly tool that consolidates documentation for a variety of languages and frameworks, all in one place.
+It allows for quick and easy searches without needing to browse through multiple websites.